ChristianPredoianu/food-app-vue/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A food recipe app for looking up recipe, see details about a recipe, serch for recipe, sign up, sign in to add favorite recipes to admin page.
+A food recipe app for looking up recipe, see details about a recipe, search for a recipe, sign up, sign in to add favorite recipes to admin page.

 ### Built With